isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-live-in-carpet/index.md

 Bed bugs hide in a cluster at different locations in your house, including a bed frame, bed buttons, clothes, bedding, cracks, or mattress seam.
 But do bed bugs only hide in bedrooms?
 Probably not!
 Youll also find these bugs in other locations in your residence.
 So, can bed bugs live on the carpet?
 *The simple answer is, YES, bed bugs will burrow through, hide, and live in your carpets fibers.
 Bed bugs will infest all carpets, including doormats, theater or studio carpets, church carpets, offices, and laundry room carpets, or even carpets in your car. *
 *Carpets offer a better breeding ground for bed bugs as most of them are rare, and shaking off the dust from them wont remove bed bugs infestation. *
-*Lets get into details - but also check these flea killing powders.�*
+*Lets get into details - but also check these flea killing powders.*

 ## Can Bed Bugs Live in Carpet?
 (Control Guide)
 Bed bugs can live-live-in-your-skin/)